Technical Advisory

 • Prioritize incremental modernization that delivers measurable value while maintaining compatibility with existing OT and IT ecosystems.

-• Document and test interface contracts, data models, and policy semantics to support ongoing audits and long-term maintainability.
+• Document and test interface contracts, data models, and policy semantics to support audits and long-term maintainability.

 Risk Management and Compliance